Sitting should not have to cause low back pain, and there are things you can do to remedy this annoying problem.

 A few examples are the back extension with leg support (just about every gym has the equipment for this), and the “good morning” exercise.

 Another exercise that will engage the core is single-leg chair squats.
-Sit on a stable, sturdy seat.
+Sit on a stable, sturdy seat that — ideally — puts your hips higher than your knees.
 Lift one foot off the floor and rise with only the other leg, into an erect posture.

 A person with a strong, conditioned core will not experience low back pain after long periods of sitting.